The GED® Test

 The GED® test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are science, social studies, mathematical reasoning and reasoning through language arts.

-If you are ready to take the GED® test, you may sign up by visiting the GED Testing Service® website.
-On the site you will see the current cost of the GED exam, along with available dates and locations for taking the test.
+Once the testing centers are back open and you are ready to take the GED® test, you may sign up by visiting the GED Testing Service® website.
+On that website site you will see the current cost of the GED® test, along with available dates and locations for taking the test.

 If you have taken all or part of the test previously and passed some sections but failed others, you only need to retake those sections you failed.
 If your score on any subtest is below 145 after two tries, or if you did not pass three or more subtests, you must either: